MicrosoftDocs/SupportArticles-docs/support/windows-client/performance/stop-error-or-blue-screen-error-troubleshooting.md

 - 15% have unknown causes, because the memory is too corrupted to analyze.

 > [!NOTE]
-> The root cause of stop errors is never a user-mode process.
-While a user-mode process (such as Notepad or Slack) may trigger a stop error, it is merely exposing the underlying bug which is always in a driver, hardware, or the OS.
+> The root cause of stop errors is rarely a user-mode process.
+While a user-mode process (such as Notepad or Slack) may trigger a stop error, it is usually exposing the underlying issue in a driver, hardware, or the operating system.

 ## General troubleshooting steps